Expectations, Policies, and Procedures

 Thesis proposal

-• See below the procedure for announcing your public thesis proposal.
+• Refer to the 'Procedures Explained' section below for guidelines on announcing your public thesis proposal.

 Thesis defense